-Plants cells are different from animals cells structurally.
-Plant cells have cell wall and chloroplast which are missing in animals cells.
+Plants cells are different from animal cells structurally.
+Plant cells have cell walls and chloroplast which are missing in animal cells.
 Plants cells also have large vacuoles which are either very small or missing in animal cells.
-The nucleus is present at the center of the cell in animal cells and at the periphery in plant cells.
+The nucleus is present at the centre of the cell in animal cells and at the periphery in plant cells.

-To know more Comparison Between Plant & Animal Cell, visit here.
+To know more comparisons between Plant & Animal Cells, visit here.